+30 No. Consumer Protection Act 2020

+(2) Within 30 days after the delivery of any goods to a consumer, the consumer may return the goods to the supplier, without penalty and at the supplier's risk and expense, if the goods fail to satisfy the requirements and standards contemplated in section 71, and the supplier shall, at the direction of the consumer, either-

+- (a) repair or replace the failed, unsafe or defective goods; or - (b) refund to the consumer the price paid by the consumer, for the goods.

+Provided that the implied warranty will be void if the consumer has subjected the good or property bought to misuse or abuse.

-- (2) Within 6 months after the delivery of any goods to a consumer, the consumer may return the goods to the supplier, without penalty and at the supplier's risk and expense, if the goods fail to satisfy the requirements and standards contemplated in section 71, and the supplier shall, at the direction of the consumer, either- - (a) repair or replace the failed, unsafe or defective goods: or - (b) refund to the consumer the price paid by the consumer, for the goods. - (3) If a supplier repairs any particular goods or any component of such goods, and within three months after that repair, the failure, defect or unsafe feature has not been remedied, or a further failure, defect or unsafe feature is discovered, the supplier shall- - (a) replace the goods; or - (b) refund to the consumer the price paid by the consumer for the goods. - (4) The implied warranty imposed under this section, and the right to return goods set out in subsection (2), shall be in addition to any other implied warranty or condition imposed by the common law, this Act or any other enactment and any express warranty or condition stipulated by the producer or importer, distributor or retailer, as the case may be. - 49.
-(1) A service provider may imposed a warranty every new Warranty on or reconditioned part installed during any repair or maintenance repaired work, and the labour required to install it, for a period of three months goods. after the date of installation or such longer period as the supplier may specify in writing.
+(3) If a supplier repairs any particular goods or any component of such goods, and within three months after that repair, the failure, defect or unsafe feature has not been remedied, or a further failure, defect or unsafe feature is discovered, the supplier shall-

+- (a) replace the goods; or - (b) refund to the consumer the price paid by the consumer for the goods.

+(4) The implied warranty imposed under this section, and the right to return goods set out in subsection (2), shall be in addition to any other implied warranty or condition imposed by the common law, this Act or any other enactment and any express warranty or condition stipulated by the producer or importer, distributor or retailer, as the case may be.

+Warranty on 48.
+(1) A service provider may imposed a warranty on every new or reconditioned part installed during any repair or maintenance work, and the labour required to install it, for a period of three months after the date of installation or such longer period as the supplier may specify in writing.

-- (2) A warranty under this section shall- - (a) be concurrent with any other deemed, implied or express warranty; - (b) be void if the consumer has subjected the part, or the goods or property in which it was installed, to misuse or abuse; and - (c) not apply to ordinary wear and tear, having regard to the circumstances in which the goods are intended to ordinarily be used.
+- (2) A warranty under this section shall- - (a) be concurrent with any other deemed, implied or express warranty;

+- (b) be void if the Consumer has subjected the part, or the goods or property in which it was installed, to misuse or abuse; and - (c) not apply to ordinary wear and tear, having regard to the circumstances in which the goods are intended to ordinarily be used.